aksshah/wmdd-notes/week_08/notes.md

 ```

 ### opt

+opt, or optional variables passed from the CLI

 another environment variable you may have encountered in the examples uses
 `${opt:stage}`. this allows you to pass different environment variables for